 - Rowing ultimately gets you off your feet – think about it, you get to sit down during your workouts – with zero impact training.

 - The work is spread throughout your body in a rowing stroke, engaging most muscles and muscle groups.

 - The diversity will help smooth imbalances, build core strength, and develop upper body strength.

-A team rowing workout
+A team rowing session

-In the spirit of swimrun, one great rowing workout that you should invite your swimrun partner to is this one.
+In the spirit of swimrun, one great rowing workout you should invite your swimrun partner to is this one.

-This challenging ladder will improve your muscular endurance and anaerobic capacity.
+This challenging ladder session will improve your muscular endurance and anaerobic capacity.
 And at the same time, build team morale.

-- During each set – one team member rows as hard as possible while the other one recovers and cheers on.
+- During each set – one team member rows as hard as possible while the other recovers and cheers on.

 - After 10 minutes of warming up, start by rowing 500 meters in a demanding and steady-state tempo.

 - Then get off the rower quickly and have your team member row the same distance.